json-editor/json-editor/README.md

 - `action`: the name of the callback that will be invoked when the button is clicked.

 > **Warning**
-> For the form to render properly callbacks must be defined in `JSONEditor.defaults.callbacks`.
+> For the form to render properly all callbacks used in `action`s must also be defined in `JSONEditor.defaults.callbacks`.

 ```js
   JSONEditor.defaults.callbacks = {